dcl-docs/project-example/README.md

 _Makefiles_ are a better way to keep track of dependencies and update files when there are changes.
 We've created a makefile for this example project.
 It specifies which files depend on each other, as well as what to do when certain files changes (e.g., run the script or knit the R Markdown file).

-Makefiles are read by a program called `make`. `make` looks for changes in the files specified in the makefile.
+Makefiles are read by a program called Make.
+Make looks for changes in the files specified in the makefile.
 Then, it rebuilds the files that depend on the files that changed, based on the dependency structure given in the makefile.

-Importantly, `make` will only rebuild files affected by a change.
+Importantly, Make will only rebuild files affected by a change.
 For example, say __birds.txt__ changes.
-Because of how our makefile is set up, `make` will re-rerun __birds.R__ and __bird_collisions_light.R__, which will re-write to __birds.rds__ and __bird_collisions_light.rds__.
-Then, `make` will re-knit the EDA files __birds.Rmd__ and __bird_collisions_light.Rmd__, as well as our report __report.Rmd__.
+Because of how our makefile is set up, Make will re-rerun __birds.R__ and __bird_collisions_light.R__, which will re-write to __birds.rds__ and __bird_collisions_light.rds__.
+Then, Make will re-knit the EDA files __birds.Rmd__ and __bird_collisions_light.Rmd__, as well as our report __report.Rmd__.
 However, it will not re-rerun __collisions.R__, re-knit __collisions.Rmd__, etc., because these other files do not depend on __birds.txt__.

-[Gnu `make`](https://www.gnu.org/software/make/) is free software and comes installed on Macs and most Unix machines.
-If you're a Windows user, you might need to install `make` yourself.
+[Gnu Make](https://www.gnu.org/software/make/) is free software and comes installed on Macs and most Unix machines.
+If you're a Windows user, you might need to install Make yourself.

 ### Running Make

-To run `make`, navigate to your project directory from the command line.
+To run Make, navigate to your project directory from the command line.
 Then, type `make` and hit enter.

-### Creating a Makefile
+### Creating a makefile

-You'll need to edit the example makefile in order for `make` to work for you.
+You'll need to edit the example makefile in order for Make to work for you.
 If you're using our recommended folder organization, you should be able to re-use a lot of the example file.

 #### Search path

 `VPATH = data data-raw eda reports scripts`

-This variable provides the names of all the folders where `make` should look for your files.
+This variable provides the names of all the folders where Make should look for your files.
 If you used our recommended folder organization, you shouldn't have to change anything.
 If you used different folder names (or have additional folders), just change the names.
 Make sure to separate the folders with a single space.

 #### Targets

 `all : $(data) $(eda) $(reports)` defines a _target_ called `all`.
 The variables `data`, `eda`, and `reports` are defined on lines 4-11.

-This line tells `make` to, by default, consider all the files defined by `data`, `eda`, and `reports`.
+This line tells Make to, by default, consider all the files defined by `data`, `eda`, and `reports`.

 If you used the recommended folder organization, you won't need to change line 14.
 However, you will need to change the contents of `data`, `eda`, and `reports` to reflect the names of your files.